Measuring topological descriptors of complex networks under uncertainty

 \heading{Probabilities of existence} The statistical significance of the values in the connectivity matrix can be quantified deriving the corresponding \textit{p-values}.
-To do so, we perform a surrogate data analysis using the reshuffled version of the time series to compute a null model (see Sec.\ref{numres} for more details), which expresses the null hypothesis $H_0$ of lack of connectivity.
-The result of this process is a matrix of p-values $p_{ij}$ which quantifies -- for each possible edge $e_{ij}$ -- the strength of the evidence against the null hypothesis $H_0$.
+To do so, we perform a surrogate data analysis using the reshuffled version of the time series to compute a null model (see Sec.~\ref{numres} for more details), which expresses the null hypothesis $H^0_{ij}$ of lack of connectivity between nodes $i$ and $j$.
+The result of this process is a matrix of p-values $p_{ij}$ which quantifies -- for each possible edge $e_{ij}$ -- the strength of the evidence against the null hypothesis $H^0_{ij}$.
 In the usual reconstruction context the $p_{ij}$ can be used (after adjusting them for the multiplicity) to test against the null hypothesis of lack of connectivity~\cite{nakamura}.
 These would lead directly to the reconstructed adjacency matrix of the network given a level of significance fixed a priori.

-Instead, we ask for the probability that the null hypothesis $H_0$ is true, given the $p_{ij}$.
-That is equivalent to ask for the probability of existence of the edge $e_{ij}$ once the corresponding \pv is known, which reads $P(H_1|\pi_{ij})=1-P(H_0|\pi_{ij})$.
-To derive this probability we rely on the work of \cite{sellke} and \cite{held_nomogram}, which provide a Bayesian argument to obtain a posterior probability distribution $P_{pos}=P(H^{ij}_0|p_{ij})$ for the null hypothesis $H_0$ given the \textit{p-value}.
-To determine the functional form of $P_{pos}$ from the Bayes theorem, the distribution of the \pvs under the null and alternative hypotheses are needed.
-It is known that the \pvs under $H_0$ are distributed uniformly like $U(0,1)$.
-This is a direct consequence of the probability integral transform applied to the \pvs\cite{hung1997behavior}.
-Instead, under the alternative hypothesis $H_1$ the $p_{ij}$ can be considered distributed as $Beta(\xi,1)$.
+Instead, we ask for the probability that the null hypothesis $H^0_{ij}$ is true, given the $p_{ij}$.
+That is equivalent to asking for the probability of existence of the edge $e_{ij}$ once the corresponding \pv is known, which reads

+To derive this probability we rely on the work of \cite{sellke} and \cite{held_nomogram}, which provide a Bayesian argument to obtain the posterior probability distribution $P(H^0_{ij}|p_{ij})$ for the null hypothesis $H^0_{ij}$ given the \textit{p-value}~(on the rhs of \eqref{P(H1)}).
+To determine the functional form of $P(H^0_{ij}|p_{ij})$ from the Bayes theorem, the distribution of the \pvs under the null and alternative hypotheses are needed.
+It is known that the \pvs under $H^0_{ij}$ are distributed uniformly like $\operatorname{Unif(0,1)}$.
+This is a direct consequence of the Probability Integral Transform applied to the \pvs~\cite{hung1997behavior}.
+Instead, under the alternative hypothesis $H^1_{ij}$ the $p_{ij}$ can be considered distributed as a $\operatorname{Beta(\xi,1)}$ probability distribution.
 This choice reflects the fact that the $p_{ij}$ are bounded between $0$ and $1$ and that under the alternative hypothesis they are skewed on the left (toward $0$).
-Since the Uniform distribution is a particular case of the Beta distribution ($\xi=1$), it follows that the distribution of $p_{ij}$ is
+Since the standard Uniform distribution is a particular case of the Beta distribution ($\xi=1$), it follows that the distribution of $p_{ij}$ is